 grass growing out of charred ground

-Communities in United Way of Northeastern Minnesota's service area are beginning to recover from recent wildfires.
+Communities in United Way of Northeastern Minnesota's service area still recovering from recent wildfires.

 Item Replacement